 Illness or unplanned absence

-If a child is ill, parents are requested to e-mail email@example.com or telephone the School Office before 7.30am on each day of absence as explained in our expectations guidelines.
+If a child is ill, parents are requested to e-mail email@example.com or telephone the School reception before 7.30am on each day of absence as explained in our expectations guidelines.
 One cannot help genuine illness but we want to ensure your child is in school as much as possible to avoid impact on learning or academic progress.
 We request a medical certificate if it is over three days.

 Requests for other absences must be made by completing the relevant Leave of Absence Request Form.
 This should reach the school at least 7 days in advance (except in an emergency, when parents are asked to telephone the school before 7.30am).
 The Heads of School will review these and either authorize or unauthorize the request depending on the reason of the request.